21 Essential Baking Tools Every Home Cook Needs (Plus 16 That Are Nice to Have)

 21. Parchment Paper

 If you haven’t been baking with parchment paper, start now!
 Spreading a sheet over your pan before you start baking cookies will make clean-up much easier and prevent your baked goods from sticking to the pan.
-You can also opt for pricier reusable silicone baking mats, but parchment paper is more affordable and will work just as well.
+Avid bakers can also consider investing in a reusable silicone baking mat ($20, Target) to be more eco-friendly.

 Nice-to-Have Baking Tools